 However, as always, there's a catch.
 And that's the fact that you'll need to pay a fee of 4% of the balance transferred.
 This means that if you paid off an overdraft of £2,500, for example, using a money transfer, the fee you'd have to pay would be £100.

-You'll also need to ensure you pay off the balance you've transferred within that 20-month period.
-If you don't, once the period is up, you'll have to pay an interest rate of at least 16.9%!
+You'll also need to ensure you pay off the balance you've transferred within that 20 month period.
+If you don't, once the 20 month period is up, you'll have to pay an interest rate of 20.9%!
 Ouch!
-For more on this type of cards, read The best money transfer credit cards.
+That's even higher than the 16.6% typical APR charged on credit card spending.

 Compare credit cards with lovemoney.com